-Research and development expenses were \$2.8 million for the period from August 18, 2017 (inception) to December 31, 2017, compared to \$9.9 million for the year ended December 31, 2018.
+Research and development expenses were \$2.8 million and \$9.9 million for the period from August 18, 2017 (inception) to December 31, 2017, and for the year ended December 31, 2018, respectively.

 This increase was primarily related to additional direct costs of \$2.5 million; manufacturing and research costs of \$1.8 million to further progress the development activities for our product candidates, including preparations for clinical trials; personnel-related costs of \$2.5 million and professional and consulting fees of \$1.5 million, primarily due to increased headcount and consultant expenses.
-These increases were offset, in part, because of \$2.0 million of expenses we incurred in 2017 relating to the issuance of Junior Series A convertible preferred units in connection with the execution of the Pfizer license agreements.
+These increases were offset by \$2.0 million of expenses incurred in 2017 related to the issuance of Junior Series A convertible preferred units in connection with the execution of the Pfizer license agreement.